New reports suggest the Surface Laptop 4 could arrive as soon as January, featuring Intel’s latest Tiger Lake processors.

 Surface Laptop 4 release date – When will it launch?

-The Surface Laptop 4 has been delayed to 2021 according to Microsoft insider Zac Bowden.
+The Microsoft Surface Laptop 4 will launch mid-January 2021 according to Zac Bowden’s sources.

 Surface Laptop 4 price – How much will it cost?